myzie/burrow/README.md

 A round-robin transport is also provided which makes it trivial to automatically rotate through multiple Lambda functions in different regions.

+## Rationale

+Burrow gives you a network of rotating IPs in different regions, which can be useful in a variety of situations, including:

+- Development: test how your app behaves when accessed from different regions.
+- Load testing: simulate distributed global traffic for your services.
+- Privacy: anonymous IP addresses when making web requests.
+- Geo-restriction bypass: access region-limited content or services.
+- API rate limiting: reduce the effects of IP address usage quotas when calling APIs.
+- Web scraping: efficiently collect data without blocking or rate-limiting.
+- Multi-region testing: Verify application behavior across different global regions.

+Performance for individual requests is relatively slow using Burrow, especially when you factor in routing requests through distant regions.
+Typically, you would use Burrow in a highly concurrent manner in Go, so that the latency of individual requests matters less than the overall throughput.

 ## Features

 - Easy-to-use proxy via `http.RoundTripper` implementation